Czech Koruna (CZK)

 There are no regulations regarding the payment of an annual bonus.

-Employees and employers in the Czech Republic are subject to the following tax and social security contribution rates (as of 2021):
+Employees and employers in the Czech Republic are subject to the following tax and social security contribution rates (last review February 2023):

 19% corporate tax rate